Best Marketing Books

 Top of Mind: Use Content to Unleash Your Influence and Engage Those Who Matter by John Hall

-Content marketing is more relevant and applicable today than ever.
-According to DemandMetric, content marketing costs 62% less than traditional marketing and generates 3x the leads.
-On top of that, 93% of marketers use content marketing in today’s world.
-Top of Mind explains what successful content marketing leaders have in common, and how specific names come to mind when people think about particular industries.
-He goes into the former and new rules of marketing as well as the secrets to gaining influence.
-The main takeaway: content marketing has evolved from persuasion and selling trust to lending a helping hand.
+Content marketing has never been more relevant.
+According to DemandMetric, content marketing costs 62% less than traditional marketing while generating three times the leads.
+Additionally, 93% of marketers now employ content marketing strategies.
+Top of Mind identifies common traits among successful content marketing leaders and explains how specific names become synonymous with particular industries.
+Hall contrasts outdated and current marketing rules while revealing influence-building secrets.
+The key insight: content marketing has evolved from persuasion and selling trust to providing genuine assistance.

 6. Performance Partnerships by Robert Glazer